-In 2023, the City Staff will advance an inclusionary housing program to the City Council.
-Components of the program may include minimum affordability requirements; partnership with non-profit organizations such as Families Forward or South County Outreach to provide units and social services dedicated to persons at risk of homelessness; and/ or inlieu housing options, such as payment of fees and off-site construction of community amenities.
+In 2023, the City will conduct a feasibility study to explore an inclusionary housing program.
+Components of the program may include minimum affordability requirements; partnership with non-profit organizations such as Families Forward or South County Outreach to provide units and social services dedicated to persons at risk of homelessness; and/ or in-lieu housing options, such as payment of fees and off-site construction of community amenities.
+Within 6 months of completing the feasibility study, consider adoption of an inclusionary housing program.